 - Applications from organisations with access to other significant funding sources, including those with substantial fundraising teams

 - Applications from organisations that are in poor financial health or those that have had a previous grant from us which has not been managed satisfactorily

-- Projects which cannot demonstrate a clear need or demand for the work
+- Applications which cannot demonstrate a clear need or demand for the work

-- Projects which offer poor value for money
+- Applications which offer poor value for money

-Applicants who have previously been awarded a grant from Jimbo’s Fund are welcome to reapply once that activity funded by that grant has finished and Leeds Community Foundation has received a satisfactory monitoring report.
-The panel prefers to see a 12-month gap before a request for repeat funding is submitted.
-However, funding is sometimes given for a second consecutive year, providing the group can clearly demonstrate the need for further funding.
-Foundation staff will provide further advice once your monitoring report has been submitted.
+Applicants who have previously been awarded a grant from Jimbo’s Fund are welcome to reapply once the activity funded by that grant has finished and Leeds Community Foundation has received a satisfactory end of grant report.
+The panel prefers to see a 12-month gap before a request for repeat funding is submitted; however, funding is sometimes given for a second consecutive year, providing the group can clearly demonstrate the need for further funding.

 If you are unsure whether or not your project is eligible, please send us a short email with a brief outline to firstname.lastname@example.org and we will provide further advice.
 However, please note that the final decision on whether a project is funded is made by the grants panel, not by Leeds Community Foundation staff.